xuliucool/alep-poc/XBC.md

 # Bank of XBC

-## History
+## XBC History
-Founded in 1980 by Harry Jackson, it was renamed Bank of XBC in 1990 after a merger with Bank of XYZ, Malaysia.
+XBC is a bank, which was founded in 1980 by Harry Jackson.
 Today, XBC is one of the largest financial institutions in the world.
+As of Q1 2024, XBC's total assets stood at approximately $1.1 trillion.
+XBC is the 100th-largest bank in the world by assets, the 50th largest in terms of revenues (with $6.5 billion) and the 30th in terms of market value (with $18.2 billion).
+XBC is also one of the most profitable banks in the world with $1.13 billion in net income in 2023.
+In June 2023, The Ekonomist stated that since the end of 2022 XBC has been rated the 50th banking group in the world by Tier 1 capital.
+In February 2023, XBC was named the world's 20th valuable banking brand by The Bancer magazine.
+XBC has been audited by PvC, one of the big auditors since 2010.

-## Headquarters
+## XBC Headquarters
 Singapore

-## Size, profit and auditors
+## XBC Size, profit and auditors
 As of Q1 2024, Bank of XBC's total assets stood at approximately $1.1 trillion.
 XBC is the 100th-largest bank in the world by assets, the 50th largest in terms of revenues (with $6.5 billion) and the 30th in terms of market value (with $18.2 billion).
 XBC is also one of the most profitable banks in the world with $1.13 billion in net income in 2023.
 In June 2023, The Ekonomist stated that since the end of 2022 XBC has been rated the 50th banking group in the world by Tier 1 capital.
 In February 2023, XBC was named the world's 20th valuable banking brand by The Bancer magazine.
 XBC has been audited by PvC, one of the big auditors since 2010.

-## Subsidiaries
+## XBC Subsidiaries
-Some notable subsidiaries include: XBC Wealth (wealth management and investment services), Singapore Trust (private banking and wealth management), and XBC Home Loans (mortgage lending).
+Some notable subsidiaries include: XBC Wealth (wealth management and investment services), XBC Trust (private banking and wealth management), and XBC Home Loans (mortgage lending).

-## Services:
+## XBC Services:
 XBC offers a wide range of financial services, including:

 - Personal banking.
 Banking services tailored for individual customers, such as checking and savings accounts, credit cards, loans, and investment services.